linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/13 Binomial Option Pricing - Selected Topics.md

 The decision to exercise is more complicated when volatility is positive.
 In this case the implicit insurance has value that varies with time to expiration.
 Figure 1 displays the price above which early exercise is optimal for a 5-year option with  $K = \100$ ,  $r = 5\%$ , and  $\delta = 5\%$ , for three different volatilities, computed using 500 binomial steps.
 If it is optimal to exercise a call at a given stock price, then it is optimal to exercise at all higher stock prices.
 Figure 1 thus shows the lowest stock price at which exercise is optimal.
 The oscillation in this lowest price, which is evident in the figure, is due to the up and down binomial movements that approximate the behavior of the stock; with an infinite number of binomial steps, the early-exercise schedule would be smooth and continuously decreasing.
 Comparing the three lines, we observe a significant volatility effect.
 A 5-year option with a volatility of  $50\%$  should only be exercised if the stock price exceeds about  $\$ 360 .
 If volatility is  $10\%$ , the boundary drops to  $\$130$ .
 This volatility effect stems from the fact that the insurance value lost by early-exercising is greater when volatility is greater.

 Figure 2 performs the same experiment for put options with the same inputs.
-The picture is similar, as is the logic: The advantage of early exercise is receiving the strike
+The picture is similar, as is the logic: The advantage of early exercise is receiving the strike price sooner rather than later.
+The disadvantages are the dividends lost by giving up the stock, and the loss of insurance against the stock price exceeding the strike price.

-# FIGURE I
+# FIGURE 1

 Early-exercise boundaries for volatilities of 10\%, 30\%, and 50\% for a 5-year American call option.
 In all cases, K = \100, r = 5\%, \text{and} \delta = 5\%